 Children who suffer from severe acute malnutrition (SAM) — also known as wasting disease, the most extreme and visible form of undernutrition — can be fatal if untreated.
 Those who survive often suffer long-term effects.

 UNICEF and partners use Ready-to-Use Therapeutic Food (RUTF), a nutrient-packed peanut paste, to treat children with SAM.
-As the global leader in RUTF procurement, UNICEF purchases and distributes nearly 80 percent of the world's supply — reaching millions of children in dozens of countries every year.
+As the global leader in RUTF procurement, UNICEF purchases and distributes an estimated 75 to 80 percent of the world's supply — reaching millions of children in dozens of countries every year.